celgra/celgra.github.io/about.md

 ### Technology

 I currently work in the ASP.NET stack, using frameworks such as ASP.NET MVC and Web API.
 I use JavaScript in my day to day tasks as much as I can and I always pitch solutions with modern JavaScript.
 In my spare time I hack away on Node.js, React, and Angular projects.
+I am interested in contributing to Open Source Software, who isn't in this day and age, but I haven't made the jump.

 Note: I am also looking to return to Python.
 Shortly after my first programming course(C++) I found Python, I scripted and built web applications using Flask (as well as enriching my views with JavaScript) before joining my first job as a JavaScript dev and picking up .NET to contribute to a Desktop to Web platform migration.

+### Interests

+Outside of code my passions are: Cycling/Racing, Fitness, Health, Beating Type 2 Diabetes, Gender Issues, and Social Problems.

 ### Contact me